 The inside of the tank, door, handles, chairs, ramp handrail and oxygen board controls will be wiped down at the start and end of each day.
 If there is a changeover of operators the board controls should be wiped down before the start of the next dive.

-Each tank user will have clean oxygen hoses and attachments at the start of each dive.
-Used hoses and attachments will be washed at the end of each day in hot soapy water, rinsed well and hung up to dry in the tank room kitchen area overnight.
+Each tank user will have clean masks, oxygen hoses and attachments at the start of each dive.
+Used masks, hoses and attachments will be washed at the end of each day in Milton water, rinsed well and hung up to dry in the tank room kitchen area overnight.
 Wet hoses will not be used.
 PPE will be available at all times.

-If a rollator or wheelchair is used it should be wiped down at the end of the session.
+If a rollator or wheelchair is used it will be wiped down at the end of the session.

 Staff will confirm with the Centre member that they are only taking into the Centre essentials: